noah-nuebling/mac-mouse-fix/README.md

 * 100% free, light on system resources, and fully open source.
 Plugs into System Preferences.
 There is no status bar item.
 Mouse Fix aims to be as clutter free as possible.

-Any features that solve a common problem of 3rd party mouse users on macOS might be a good fit for Mac Mouse Fix.
+If you have suggestions or feature requests, send me an email or open an issue here on GitHub.
+Any features that solve common problems of 3rd party mouse users on macOS might be a good fit for Mac Mouse Fix.